Best daily deals

 How long does the Skullcandy Hesh ANC’s battery last?

 Skullcandy advertises a 22-hour battery life with the Hesh ANC, which is close to our test results.
-In our battery testing of consistent music output peaking at 75dB(SPL), the Skullcandy Hesh ANC lasts 22 hours, 58 minutes.
+In our battery testing of consistent music output peaking at 75dB(SPL), the Skullcandy Hesh ANC lasts 22 hours and 58 minutes.
 This is longer than the Sony WH-1000XM4 battery life of about 20 hours, and the Bose Noise Cancelling Headphones 700 battery life is 21 hours.
 Like other headsets, the Hesh ANC has quick charging.
 You can get three hours of listening time from just 10 minutes of charging with the USB-C cable.

 Yes, battery life will be longer with ANC turned off.
 Skullcandy claims the battery life is 30 hours or more without ANC.